 About

-Ian is the current Writer in Residence at the Brontë Parsonage Museum (2023/24).
+Ian was Writer in Residence at the Brontë Parsonage Museum (2023/24) and is the editor of No Net Ensnares Me: An Anthology of Prose Poetry Inspired by the Brontës and the Wild (Calder Valley Poetry).
 His work has been highly commended in the Forward Prizes for Poetry and won first prize in the Hamish Canham Prize.
-Ian’s poems are widely published in journals and anthologies, including The Poetry Review, Poetry London, The RialtoAmbit, Magma, Butcher’s Dog, 100 Queer Poems (Vintage), The Forward Book of Poetry (Faber), and the Open University’s degree course book, Creative Writing: a Workbook with Readings (Routledge, 2022).
-He has written for the BBC.
+Ian’s poems are widely published in journals, including The Poetry Review, Poetry London, The Rialto, Ambit, Magma, Butcher’s Dog, and the Open University’s degree course book, Creative Writing: a Workbook with Readings (Routledge, 2022).
+His work features in several acclaimed anthologies, such as The Forward Book of Poetry (Faber), and two Guardian Poetry Books of the Year (100 Queer Poems [Vintage] and Mapping the Future [Bloodaxe]).
+He has written for the BBC and was a guest on Radio 3’s The Verb.

 A fellow of The Complete Works – which promotes diversity, quality and innovation in British poetry – Ian’s poems are showcased in Ten: Poets of the New Generation (Bloodaxe).
 He is a guest editor at Butcher’s Dog poetry journal which won Best Magazine at The Saboteur Awards in 2022.
 Why I Write Poetry and After Sylvia were both chosen as Poetry Book Society gift recommendations in 2021 and 2022 respectively.